abhipatel9607/github_issue_node-mongoDB/README.md

 # GITHUB ISSUE - NODE & MONGO DB

-This is a simple Node.js project for syncing data from GitHub issues onto a MongoDB database using the GitHub API, Express.js, and Mongoose.
+This is a Node.js project for syncing data from GitHub issues onto a MongoDB database using the GitHub API, Express.js, and Mongoose.

 ## Prerequisites